embulk/embulk.github.io/_posts/2024-11-28-looking-for-long-term-maintainers.md

 Embulk and Treasure Data, jfyi
 -------------------------------

 Just for your information...
 Some of you may have thought in the past that Embulk and the eco-system were owned and controlled by [Treasure Data](https://www.treasuredata.com/).
 But, that's not the case anymore!
+Do not hesitate to join us.

 Please take a look at this article if you're interested: [Embulk maintenance goes open](https://www.embulk.org/articles/2023/03/10/embulk-maintenance-gets-open.html).